 Employment has experienced a dramatic power shift.

 And that power has fallen into the hands of candidates.
-Which means businesses are having to make rapid changes to accommodate them.
+This means businesses are having to make rapid changes to accommodate them.
 Fortunately, there is one thing that’s uniting all workers right now.
 And that’s the principle of flexibility.

-This doesn’t just refer to where employees place their desk – employers want flexible hours, working locations, equity options, and learning and development programs.
+This doesn’t just refer to where employees place their desks – employers want flexible hours, working locations, equity options, and learning and development programs.
 In the same way that retail has seen a growing desire for personalisation, workers too, are looking for ways to customise their jobs.

 The last two years have taught us the world can change almost overnight.
 Candidates are seeking perks and benefits that reflect an unpredictable world.
 The four trends we’re about to share will help you acquire and retain talent in 2022.
 But keep the concept of flexibility in mind.
 Because we might be the HR experts, but you know your team best.
 And if you don’t, then maybe start there.

 Employees will want to take their remote working one step further and experiment with exciting new locations.
 Maybe the coffee shop that just opened on their street, the library in their local town, or a new country altogether.

 The rise of digital nomadism has shown that considerably more people are finding ways to customise their work style and make it fit with their lifestyle.
 These communities have typically been home to freelancers or contractors, but with remote working options for all, employed people are going to want these options too.

 After sacrificing so much time during the pandemic, workers will be looking for ways they can merge their desire to travel with their professional lives.

 This follows the trends that we’ve been seeing throughout the pandemic: employees want to work on their own terms.
 Whether that’s candidates refusing roles that don’t offer flexible working or great resignation.